storyprotocol/documentation/docs/Developers/typescript-sdk/register-an-ip-asset.md

 If you run this code and look at the console output, you will find the SPG NFT contract address.
 Save this for later.

-> 📘 Quick Note
->
-> You only have to create a new SPG Collection **once**.
-Once you have your SPG NFT contract address, you can register any amount of IPs and will **not** have to do this again.

-The code below will mint an NFT, register it as an [🧩 IP Asset](doc:ip-asset), and set both NFT & IP metadata.
+Now we can actually register our IP by minting an NFT, registering it as an [🧩 IP Asset](doc:ip-asset), and setting both NFT & IP metadata.

 * Associated Docs: [ipAsset.mintAndRegisterIp](https://docs.story.foundation/docs/sdk-ipasset#/mintandregisterip)